StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/README.md

 * ![matricea transabilitatii](https://github.com/StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/assets/130207529/5b3ac31f-a648-4614-a56a-8c12e43b4e92)
 * Bug SIV-11 Overlayed Text & Image was found at Test Case SIV-10 Checking the Graphical User Interface
 * Bug SIV-28 Login Button not visible on the homepage was found at Test Case SIV-8 Verify the login button

-*Test execution chart was generated, the final report shows that a number 2 tests have failed of a total of 10
+*

+## 1.8 Conclusions

-* A number of 10 test cases were planned for execution and all of them were executed
+During this testing, all 10 planned test cases were tested for execution.
-* A number of 2 total bugs were found, from which the priority is: 1 is high, 1 are medium
+A total of 2 bugs were discovered from the 10 tests, whose priorities are: 1 – highest, 1 – moderate.
+The defects found were fixed and retested.
+Retesting and regression testing will be done within the new version of the application.

 ![d1xe12](https://github.com/StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/assets/130207529/41998f1f-95fb-48ab-858b-8e3347f1b077)